The Guide to the Religions in Niue

 Before we get into our guide to the religions of Niue, be sure to bookmark The Guide to the Niuean Culture for Travellers for even more advice on the local customs and cultural experiences.

-A Brief History of the Religions in Niue
+A (Quick) History of the Religions in Niue

 Ancient religion in Niue was the belief in a supernatural world, which was the home of “aitu” or spirits of deceased ancestors.
 Aitu would monitor the living, punishing those who would flout social conventions.
 Aspects of this old religion are still believed today, such as that dying is a transitional process, and is why a “fono” or a prohibition is put on a place if there has been a death there, simply put.

-The first white missionary arrived in Niue around 1830, but Niueans didn’t convert to Christianity until one of their own people who has been living in Samoa, Peniamina, returned to Niue and converted his village of Mutalau in 1846.
-By the time famous congregationalist minister and a missionary, George Lawes, arrived in Niue in 1861, almost all of the population of Niue welcomed him as devout Christians.
+The first white missionary arrived in Niue around 1830, but Niueans didn’t convert to Christianity until one of their own people who had been living in Samoa, Peniamina returned to Niue and converted his village of Mutalau in 1846.
+By the time a famous congregationalist minister and missionary, George Lawes arrived in Niue in 1861, almost all of the population of Niue welcomed him as devout Christians.

 Christianity in Niue